getsitecontrol/wordpress-plugin/readme.txt

 Place eye-catching widgets with information about special offers, website updates, or anything noteworthy to encourage user engagement.
 It’s a great way to promote content, optimize conversions, and prevent cart abandonment.

-**PROVIDE REAL-TIME COMMUNICATION WITH A LIVE CHAT**

-Help website visitors get answers to their sales or technical questions instantly with a simple chat widget.
-Connect it to Slack and respond to the incoming messages even on-the-go.